• Skip to primary navigation

 Hybrid algorithms for materials simulations

 Materials simulations are important for various industries, from battery development for next-generation electric vehicles to and development of pharmaceutics and drugs for improved medical therapies.
-Researchers in these areas often turn to supercomputers to get the needed computing power.
-In the future, the use of quantum computers as special-purpose accelerators is expected to a disruptive factor, dramatically improving the ability to perform detailed materials simulations.
+Researchers in these areas often turn to supercomputers for the needed computing power.
+In the future, the use of quantum computers as special-purpose accelerators is expected to be a disruptive factor, dramatically improving the ability to perform detailed materials simulations.

 The envisioned algorithm solves a self-consistently determined problem via a feedback loop between quantum and classical computation.
 A quantum computer enables much larger and more accurate simulations than with any known classical algorithm and will allow many open questions in quantum materials to be resolved once a small quantum computer with around one hundred logical qubits becomes available.